mozx/monthly-calendar/README.md

 # monthly-calendar

-## Prototyping of Montyly Calendar
+## Prototyping of Monthly Calendar

 This is a prototype for building any type of Calendar such as Monthly(matrix), Monthly(sequential), 2-weeks, weekly.